nordic-rse/nordic-rse.github.io/conference/index.md

     - Their goals:
       - Learn how to organize their research staff to do research better
     - Their interests:
-      - Learn about lessons learned from other groups and institutions
+      - Learn about best practices in other groups and institutions
+      - Come back prepared to improve their own group/institution

 ### How to subscribe for updates about the conference